stormchaserroleplaying/stormchaserRPG/Talents/Ranger/Knacks/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 5 Character Points
-By remaining still for 1 minute, using sound and vibrations alone you are able to deduce information up to 30 feet in every direction, as if using blindsight or tremorsense.
+By remaining still for 1 minute, using sound and vibrations alone you are able to sense your surroundings.
+You gain [tremorsense](https://stormchaserroleplaying.com/stormchaserRPG/General/Perception/Special/#tremorsense) as a precise sense with a range of 30 feet.

 ## Expert Foraging